 4. Map out your channels

-As a PR pro, you’ve probably memorised the PESO model by heart.
+As a PR pro, you’ve probably memorized the PESO model by heart.
 This Venn-Diagram, created by Spin Sucks founder Gini Dietrich, allows communications specialists to take advantage of and integrate different media channels under one holistic strategy.

 The PESO model identifies four channels: